If you’re here, you already know the benefits of SEO and how much money you can make from it. So, I won’t dilly-dally with such information.

 Teach Others What You Know

-While this can be done publicly on a blog or a YouTube channel, it can also be done semi-discreetly (in groups and communities) or privately (via direct messages, face-to-face).
+Note: while teaching SEO can be done publicly on a blog or a YouTube channel, it can also be done semi-discreetly (in groups and communities) or privately (via direct messages, face-to-face).